Expert Answers

 How much are condo HOA fees in Seattle?

 Seattle condo HOA fees typically range from $250 to $1,500+ per month depending on building size, age, amenities, and services included.
-Smaller buildings tend to fall in the $250 to $500 range.
-Mid-rise buildings with elevators and professional management run $400 to $750.
-High-rise luxury towers with concierge, fitness centers, and pools often exceed $600 to $1,500.
-For a deeper breakdown, see our HOA fees guide.
+Smaller buildings average $250-$500, mid-rise buildings $400-$750, and high-rise luxury towers $600-$1,500 or more.
+HOA fees cover building maintenance, insurance, reserves, and shared amenities.

 What is a resale certificate and why does it matter?